mambalambo/mamboradar/README.md

 ```

 #### 2. Targets (Ready to Go)
 The target hosts are already pre-configured in the `pubs.txt` file.
-You don't need to manually configure them—the list is prepared and ready for execution.
+You don't need to manually configure them-the list is prepared and ready for execution.

 #### 3. Run the Scanner
 Start the script: